On/Off Capacity on Demand (CoD)

 Daily On/Off Capacity on Demand (CoD) Software Charges for IPLA Software

 IBM offers daily software charges for select products to complement our On/Off CoD server offering.
-In a System z environment, the daily On/Off CoD charges will apply to eligible products running on the System z server where customers activate the On/Off CoD server offering to enable temporary capacity.
+In a System z environment, the daily On/Off CoD charges may apply to eligible products running on the System z server where customers activate the On/Off CoD server offering to enable temporary capacity above the permanent model of their server.

 Daily On/Off CoD software charges apply to select System z software products licensed under the International Product License Agreement (IPLA).
 IPLA software generally describes a category of IBM software products with a license fee at the time of purchase and an annual maintenance charge, known as Subscription & Support.